Mr Matthew Griggs

 School of Health Professions (Faculty of Health)

-After an initially varied career path, Matt Griggs started to take an interest in healthcare provision and joined ‘Sussex Ambulance Service’ (currently ‘South East Coast Ambulance Service’) in 2004.
-Starting in a non-emergency role, he quickly progressed to become an Ambulance Technician working on front-line vehicles.
-In 2008 Matt moved on to join the last cohort of IHCD (Institute of Healthcare and Development) trained paramedics within the trust, which also required studying on a fledgling university based paramedic programme at St Georges University in London.
-Since qualifying Matt has maintained his paramedic registration by working on ambulances and rapid response vehicles, and this is something that he continues to do on a weekly basis.
+After an initially varied career path, I joined the ‘South East Coast Ambulance Service’ in 2004.
+Starting in a non-emergency role, I quickly progressed to become an Ambulance Technician working on front-line vehicles.
+In 2008 I moved on to join the last cohort of IHCD (Institute of Healthcare and Development) trained paramedics within the trust, which also required studying on one of the very first university based paramedic programmes at St Georges University in London.
+I then worked as a paramedic in the busy urban environment of Brighton and Hove, where I later became a clinical team leader,

 2008 IHCD Paramedic Certificate